ibm-cloud-docs/dns-svcs/pricing.md

 ### DNS Zones
 {: #zones-pricing}

-The standard price is $0.50 USD/month per DNS zone.
+The standard price is $0.50 per month, per DNS zone.
 If an instance does not have the zone for the whole month, the price of the instance's zone is prorated for the portion of the month a zone exists.
 Zone costs follow the prorated metering model based on usage for the month.

 ### Tiers
 {: #tiers-pricing}